Skip to content

 Collects Heroes Reborn: The Return #1-4; Heroes Reborn: Doomsday, Ashema, Masters Of Evil, Rebel, Remnants, Young Allies And Doom.

 After that, Sam Wilson’s appearances became more sporadic.
-He didn’t rejoin Captain America during Marc Waid’s run but returned for a few issues during Dan Jurgens’ tenure, which are collected in:
+He replaces Steve Rogers as Captain America during Marc Waid’s run and returned for a few issues during Dan Jurgens’ tenure.
+All of those issues are collected in:

 Sam Wilson, From the Avengers to the Civil War